cnauroth/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/index.md

             configuration of AWS access key ID and secret access key in environment variables named AWS_ACCESS_KEY_ID and
             AWS_SECRET_ACCESS_KEY, as documented in the AWS SDK.
-        3) org.apache.hadoop.fs.s3a.SingletonInstanceProfileCredentialsProvider:
+        3) org.apache.hadoop.fs.s3a.SharedInstanceProfileCredentialsProvider:
-            a singleton instance of
+            a shared instance of
             com.amazonaws.auth.InstanceProfileCredentialsProvider from the AWS
             SDK, which supports use of instance profile credentials if running in an EC2 VM.
-Using this singleton potentially reduces load on the EC2 instance metadata service for multi-threaded applications.
+Using this shared instance potentially reduces load on the EC2 instance metadata service for multi-threaded applications.
       </description>
     </property>